-In the event of a breakdown or claim you are required to contact the installer/dealer.
+In the event of a breakdown or claim you are required to contact the installer/trade stockist.
 They will need to investigate the matter and process the claim on your behalf if required.

-The Stove guarantee must be registered within 28 days of installing the appliance.
-Failure to register within this time period will result in the guarantee reverting to void from date of installation.
-To register your guarantee and for further details go to our web site at https://secure.chesneys.co.uk/warranty/registration.asp
+The extended warranty must be registered within 28 days of installation of the appliance.
+Failure to register within this time period will result in the guarantee reverting to the standard 1 year from date of installation.

 To register you must provide the full serial number of the appliance.

 This is clearly shown on the;